JimvandeVen/frontend-data/README.md

 In this visualisation I use the data of 5000 books that are in the OBA.
 From this data I use the publication year and the city of publication.

-## My concept and proces
+## My concept and process

 In the drawing below you can see what my early concept is of my data visualisation.
 I have to first learn about d3 before I make too many assumptions in the design.
 Even so, this is roughly my vision in the design.
 I am still debating about foreign books.
 ![Early Drawing](/images/early_drawing.jpg)
 After seeing the project of [Leon van Zijl](https://github.com/LeonvanZijl/fe3-assessment-3) I decided the best way forward was to get to know mapbox.
 I was, to my regret, sick for a couple of days.
 Because of this I had to rethink my planning for the few fays I had left.
 In the wireframe below you can see what my somewhat less ambitious plans.
-I will be showing the place of publication af all the books as well as filtered by decenium.
+I will be showing the place of publication af all the books as well as filtered by decade.
 I found out while working on the d3 aspects of the graph that the lower numbers were quite hard to read.
 So I decided to include a zoom functionality that lets you adjust the x-axis.
 ![Wireframe](/images/schets.jpg)

 ## Cleaning the data